AmpersandTarski/documentation/tutorial/rap3.md

   * Save, compile and see the result.

+  * Note that we have not defined any rules about teachers, so anything you fill in, is OK for this system.

 * Try to understand what you see in the script by making other changes to the program.
 Compile and run your changes, to learn by doing.
 Try for instance to register a teacher for each course.
 Demonstrate your changes to your peers and discuss the results.

 ## What have you learned?

 After finishing your assignment, you have learned:

-* that specifying three relations suffices to define the data structure of the "Hawaii" application;
-* one rule in the business should lead to one rule in the code;
+* how to use RAP3 to write, save and compile code.
+* the first basic keywords of Ampersand script and their effect on the prototype.
 * an information system may be seen as a system of relations and rules that governs data, supplemented by user-interfaces that give access to that data.